raffamendes/telegram-chatbot-swgoh/README.md

-# Telegram Chatbot from Star Wars Galaxy of Heroes
+# Telegram Chatbot for Star Wars Galaxy of Heroes

 This is a basic chatbot that will read a API and send a message to a CHAT ID on Telegram.